This page has moved to here!

 Collaboration with the Reproductive Investigation division within the Department of Obstetrics, Gynecology and Reproductive Sciences, led by Elizabeth Bonney, M.D., is close with monthly joint research meetings and coordination of research priorities and funding applications.
 Research affiliations have also been forged with the Departments of Biochemistry, Medicine, Neurology and Pharmacology within the University of Vermont College of Medicine.

-The clinical services of the Maternal Fetal Medicine division are provided through the Women's Health Care Service at Fletcher Allen Health Care.
-Information regarding the scope of these services can be accessed through our Fletcher Allen Women's Health Care Service web site.
+The clinical services of the Maternal Fetal Medicine division are provided through the Women's Health Care Service at The University of Vermont Medical Center.
+Information regarding the scope of these services can be accessed through The University of Vermont Medical Center Women's Health Care Service web site.